Skip to main content

 Festive

-Layered filo pastry filled with nuts (pistachios or almonds), soaked in honey or rose water syrup.
-High-range pastry for weddings and special ceremonies.
-Sfax is famous for baklawa variations.
+Layers of filo packed with pistachios or almonds and soaked in honey or rose water syrup.
+It is a high-end pastry, the kind reserved for weddings and ceremonies.
+Sfax is known for its own baklawa variations.

 vegetarianContains: GlutenContains: Nuts